Article Summary:

 - By paper: You can fill out a paper tax return and mail it to the CRA.

-- Through a tax professional: An accountant or tax preparer can help you file your taxes correctly.
+- Through a tax professional: An accountant or tax preparer can help ensure your taxes are filed correctly.

-The CRA also offers NETFILE, a secure online filing system that allows you to submit your tax return directly to the CRA.
+The CRA also offers NETFILE, a secure online system that allows you to submit your tax return directly.

 Get Expert Help with Global FPO

 If you need professional assistance, Global FPO offers expert tax services to help individuals and businesses navigate the filing process with ease.
-Whether you need guidance on missing slips, deductions, or complex tax situations, their team of professionals can simplify your tax filing experience.
+Whether you need help with missing slips, deductions, or complex tax situations, our team can simplify your tax filing experience.

-Stay organized, file on time, and consider expert support for a smooth tax season in 2025!
+Stay organized, file on time, and consider expert support for a smooth 2026 tax season.

 FAQs